nguyenvanduocit/frontendContext/README.md

 A VSCode extension that revolutionizes frontend development by providing real-time context through direct UI element interaction.

+Pick elements directly from the browser, then send to Cursor to generate code, by this way, you can generate code faster and more accurate.

 ## Why Frontend Context?

 - **Enhanced Developer Experience**: Directly select and interact with UI elements in your application while coding